 - Language: this allows you to select which language you want Stonefield Query to display in.

 - Limit memory to: by default, Stonefield Query isn't limited in how much memory it can use.
 That doesn't mean it automatically takes up all of your system memory, just that it can use as much as is available when running a very long report.
 Database querying is memory-intensive, so this provides better performance.
 However, in some cases, especially in Windows Terminal Server environments where multiple users run Stonefield Query on the same server at the same time, this can end up limiting the amount of memory available for other applications or other users.
 In that case, turn this setting on and select the maximum amount of memory you want Stonefield Query to use.
+Note: this setting is set the same for all users.

 The options in the Email page are used when you want to email a report to someone or if an unexpected error occurs in Stonefield Query, in which case you have an option of emailing an error report to us so we can resolve the problem.
 The options are: